 The manufacturing method used to make the original Pan-Cake – later known as the wet method – was quickly superseded by what was referred to as the dry method.
 This used a higher proportion of powder-to-emulsion to prepare a cake make-up without drying.
 Rather than mixing all the ingredients together into a paste and then drying and pulverising them, the binders, oils and other liquid components were sprayed onto the powdered pigments and fillers as they were mixed.
 The damp powder was then passed through a sieve to remove clumps before being compressed – removing the need to dry and pulverise the paste – which dramatically reduced the manufacturing cost.

 Applying pan-cake required a moist applicator such as a sponge.
-The moisture in the sponge reconstitutes the liquid form of the make-up, which then dries to form a film of water repellent powder after it is applied.
+The moisture in the sponge reconstitutes the liquid form of the make-up, which then dries on the skin to form a film of water repellent powder.
 However, its use required some training as, unless care was taken, it tended to show streaks that were difficult to smooth over.
 The solution to this problem was to even out the make-up with the sponge or the tips of the fingers while it was still wet.

 How to apply pan-cake